-- Add the cooked grains to a large bowl along with all the other ingredients for the salad
+- Add the cooked quinoa to a large bowl along with all the other ingredients for the salad

 - Mix together the ingredients for the dressing in a separate bowl

-- Pour the dressing over the grains and vegetables and mix well
+- Pour the dressing over the salad and mix well

-- Best eaten within the day, but it keeps in the fridge for up to a couple of days
+- Keeps covered in the fridge for up to a day

 Disclosure: This posts contains affiliate links to Amazon.
 If you purchase any of these products, a small percentage will come to me with no extra cost to you!
 This income will go towards the running of this blog – thank you.